Frequently Asked Questions (FAQs)

 If a CPA uses an external service provider (separate legal entity) to process confidential information such as tax returns, will written permission from the client be required?

-Yes, if confidential information is disclosed to an outside third party, written permission from the client is required.
+Yes.
+If confidential information is disclosed to an outside third party, written permission from the client is required.

 What constitutes written permission?

 Any reasonable written document that acknowledges the client is aware that the information may be disclosed and confirms in writing the client's permission for the disclosure.
-The approval always should be secured in advance of the disclosure.
+The approval should always be secured in advance of the disclosure.
 Written consent may be through an engagement letter or in a separate consent agreement.
 Written permission includes faxes and emails.

 Can the written permission be obtained through the use of an engagement letter that discloses the anticipated use of the external service provider?